guettli/python-custom-strings/README.md

 # Customization

-To make this customaziable, the user needs to define the methods which should get used.
+To make this customizable, the user needs to define the methods which should get used.

-In above example the `h` prefix of this snippet:
+In the above example the `h` prefix of this snippet:

 ```
 html = h'''